frida/frida-website/_i18n/en/_docs/stalker.md

 re-executed and match the previously instrumented block (e.g. be unchanged) before we stop performing the comparison.
 Note that the original copy of the code block is still stored even when the trust threshold is set to `-1` or `0`.
-Whilst it is not actually needed for these values, it is expected it has been retained to keep things simple, or perhaps to allow the setting to be dynamically changed whilst stalker is running.
+Whilst it is not actually needed for these values, it has been retained to keep things simple.
 In any case, neither of these is the default setting.

-### Excluded ranges.
+### Excluded Ranges

-Stalker also has the API `Stalker.exclude(range)` consist of a base and limit and are used to prevent Stalker from instrumenting code within these regions.
+Stalker also has the API `Stalker.exclude(range)` that's passed a base and limit used to prevent Stalker from instrumenting code within these regions.
-Consider, for example, you thread calls a `malloc` inside `libc`.
+Consider, for example, your thread calls `malloc()` inside `libc`.
 You most likely don't care about the inner workings of the heap and this is not only going to slow down performance, but also generate a whole lot of extraneous events you don't care about.
 One thing to consider, however, is that as soon as a call is made to an excluded range, stalking of that thread is stopped until it returns.
 That means, if that thread were to call a function which is not inside a restricted range, a callback perhaps, then this would not be captured by stalker.
-Just as this can be used to stop the stalking of whole library, it can be used to stop stalking a given function (and its callees) too.
+Just as this can be used to stop the stalking of a whole library, it can be used to stop stalking a given function (and its callees) too.
 This can be particularly useful if your target application is statically linked.
-Here, was cannot simply ignore all calls to `libc`, but we can find the symbol for `malloc` using `Module.enumerateSymbols()` and ignore that single function.
+Here, was cannot simply ignore all calls to `libc`, but we can find the symbol for `malloc()` using `Module.enumerateSymbols()` and ignore that single function.

-### Freeze/Thaw.
+### Freeze/Thaw

-As an extension to DEP, some systems, prevent pages from being marked writeable and executable at the same time.
-Thus FRIDA must toggle the page permissions between writeable and executable to write instrumented code, and allow that code to execute respectively.
+As an extension to DEP, some systems prevent pages from being marked writable and executable at the same time.
+Thus FRIDA must toggle the page permissions between writable and executable to write instrumented code, and allow that code to execute respectively.
 When pages are executable, they are said to be frozen (as they cannot be changed) and when they are made writeable again, they are considered thawed.

 ### Call Instructions

-AARCH64, unlike Intel doesn't have an single explicit `call` instruction, which has different forms to cope with all supported scenarios.
+AArch64, unlike Intel doesn't have an single explicit `call` instruction, which has different forms to cope with all supported scenarios.
 Instead, it uses a number of different instructions to offer support for function calls.
 These instructions all branch to a given location and update the Link register, `LR`,